dantman/elite-vr-cockpit/GETTING-STARTED.md

 Open up vJoy Configure and make sure you have the following configured:

+* vJoy Devices: In addition to the default vJoy Device 1 you must also enable vJoy Device 2
 * Axis: To simplify things make sure all axis are enabled
-* Buttons: For now 8 buttons are enough, but you can future proof your setup by setting it to 32
+* Buttons (device 1): For now 8 buttons are enough, but you can future proof your setup by setting it to 32
-* POV/HAT switches: Configure POVs to "4 Directions" and make sure there are 4 POVs configured
+* POV/HAT switches (device 1): Configure POVs to "4 Directions" and make sure there are 4 POVs configured

 ## 2. Download and run